Exodus/aws-scripts/s3_access_logs/README.md

 - Supports a customizable S3 bucket and prefix for storing access logs.
 - Includes a `--dry-run` mode to preview changes without applying them.
 - Displays progress with a clean progress bar using `tqdm`.
+- **New:** Scans all buckets in the region for missing access logs configuration with the `--scan` option.

 ## Requirements